• Skip to main content

 SMART stands for “Specific,” “Measurable,” “Achievable,” “Relevant,” and “Time-Bound,” which is exactly how all of your resolutions should be.
 Let’s break that down.

 Specific: Throwing out a general goal without any real guidelines is a recipe for disaster.
-Make sure you’re answering a central question—”why am I doing this?”
+Make sure you’re answering a central question—” Why am I doing this?”
 So, instead of saying you “want to eat healthy” in the new year, you might say “I want to eat healthy in a way that increases my iron intake.”
 Now your goal is clearer, and you know exactly why you’re pursuing it.

 Measurable: You should be able to track your progress towards your goal.
-For example, if your goal is to gain an academic degree, you can measure it in how many courses you have completed.
+For example, if your goal is to gain an academic degree, you can measure it by how many courses you have completed.

 Achievable: If your goal isn’t realistic, you’re setting yourself up for failure.
 If your resolution is to exercise every day, but you don’t realistically have the time or energy to do so, consider making your goal more achievable by aiming to exercise three times a week, or whatever works for you.